DiamondLightSource/volume-segmantics/paper.md

-Segmentation of volumetric (3-dimensional (3D)) images is a widely used technique that allows interpretation and quantification of experimental data collected using a number of techniques (e.g. Computed Tomography (CT), Magnetic Resonance Imaging (MRI), Electron Tomography (ET)).
+Segmentation of volumetric (3-dimensional (3D)) images is a widely used technique that allows interpretation and quantification of experimental data collected using a number of techniques (for example, Computed Tomography (CT), Magnetic Resonance Imaging (MRI), Electron Tomography (ET)).
 Although the idea of semantic segmentation is a relatively simple one, giving each pixel a label that defines what it represents (e.g cranial bone versus brain tissue), due to the subjective